Chlamydia

 • pain during sex

+Chlamydia can be treated.
 Antibiotics (usually a one-off dose) will treat chlamydia and kill the infection completely.
-If you have chlamydia, and it is left untreated, it can cause further health problems.
+If a woman has chlamydia, and it is left untreated, it can infect the cervix and spread to the uterus and fallopian tubes, causing pelvic inflammatory disease (PID), chronic pelvic pain, ectopic pregnancy and infertility.

 For more information and advice about treatment please visit a health specialist.
 Any of the options below will be able to help you.